Click on the questions below to go directly to the answer.

 - some weight gain (up to 1kg)

 Once your period has started, these symptoms usually improve.
-When your period has ended they disappear.
+They disappear when your period has ended.

 What if my period is late?